 Employer Grant Schemes Offered Through HRDF

-The Employer Grant Schemes play a pivotal role in empowering employers to nurture their employees’ skills, enabling them to stay competitive in an ever-evolving job market.
-Here’s the overview of what makes up these schemes:
+The Employer Grant Schemes play a pivotal role in empowering employers to nurture their employees' skills, enabling them to stay competitive in an ever-evolving job market.
+Employers can tap into several training schemes:

 Incumbent Worker Training: